kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 If the responder is not interested in evicting the pod anymore, it should set `.status.responders[].completionTime`.
-If the responder is unable to respond to the eviction request for 20 minutes, the control of the eviction process will be passed to the next responders at the higher list index.
+If the responder is unable to respond to the eviction request for 20 minutes, the control of the eviction process will be passed to the next responders with a lower priority.
 This includes the default ones, such as `imperative-eviction.k8s.io/evictor`.
 If there is no responder available, the Eviction and EvictionRequest will be canceled with the `CanceledDueToNoRequesters` reason.